 - Layer 4: flip the last layer upside down on the cake.
 This gives your top a nice, flat surface (since the bottom side is flat, and the frosting fills in any gaps between the layers).

-- Finish frosting: frost the top and sides of the cake with the remaining frosting.
+- Finish frosting: frost the top and sides of the cake with the remaining cream cheese frosting.
 You should have plenty.
 If cake crumbs start to get into the frosting, you have 2 options:1.
 Ignore it, because you'll cover the sides and top with pecans anyway.2.
 If not using pecans (or you want to be Pinterest worthy), spread a thin layer of frosting on the cake, then put it in the fridge.
 The frosting will harden up, then take it out and finish frosting with a thicker layer - the crumbs will stay put.
+This is called a crumb coat.

 - Add nuts: grab a handful of pecans and gently press into the side of the cake.
 The frosting needs to be soft (room temp-ish, not fresh from the fridge or they won't stick).
 Continue until the cake is covered.